Saxsori/ft_linear_regression/README.md

 ```

 The main aim of gradient descent is to find the best parameters of a model that give the highest accuracy on training.
-By parameters, we mean the coefficients or weights (𝜃0,𝜃1) in the linear regression model that determine the strength and direction of the relationship between the independent variables (features) and the dependent variable (target).
+By parameters, we mean the coefficients or weights $`(\theta_0, \theta_0)`$ in the linear regression model that determines the strength and direction of the relationship between the independent variables (features) and the dependent variable (target).

 ``` math